 Chambers Lecture Series

 The Chambers Lecture Series was established through the generosity of Norman C. Chambers MBA’82 and Monever Chambers.
-Norm’s vision for the Lecture Series was to bring students, alumni, and the greater Boston College community into direct contact with today’s leaders.
-From all walks of life, these speakers offer an inside look at how to remain ethical and driven in a modern society even in the face of adversity and obstacles.
-Prominent Chambers guests have included Jessica Long, US Paralympic swimmer; Tom Brokaw, American Television Journalist; and Jose Antonio Vargas, Pulitzer Prize-winning journalist and undocumented immigrant.
+From all walks of life, speakers offer an inside look at how to remain ethical and driven in a modern society even in the face of adversity and obstacles.
+Prominent Chambers guests have included Col. Eileen Collins, the first woman to pilot and command an American spacecraft; Tom Brokaw, American Television Journalist; author of Orange Is the New Black, Piper Kerman; and Jose Antonio Vargas, Pulitzer Prize-winning journalist and undocumented immigrant.